-- 2 Make sure your nurses know if you want to keep your baby's condition private around your family or other visitors.
-You have a right to protect this information. - 3 Make sure all of the doctors and nurses know that you want to be involved in the care of your baby.
-If you need help advocating for yourself, seek out a recovery coach or treatment provider before you deliver, to make sure you have the support you need to feel listened to and included in your baby's care. - 4 If it is possible for you to be present throughout your baby's stay in the hospital, you need to be there.
-You are the best treatment for your baby: you are the medicine.

-Your doctors, nurses, and treatment providers can help you work things out, like childcare for older children, transportation, and more, so that you can spend as much time as possible with your new baby.
-If you feel like you can't stay with your baby, for whatever reason, tell someone before you go.

-5 If your baby stays in the hospital longer than you do, find out if you can Room-In - or sleep in the hospital - while your baby is there.
+- Tell your nurse and your baby's doctors about all of the drugs and medications you took during pregnancy.
+This will help treat your baby. - Make sure your nurses know if you want to keep your baby's condition private around your family or other visitors.
+You have a right to protect this information. - Make sure all of the doctors and nurses know that you want to be involved in the care of your baby.
+If you need help advocating for yourself, seek out a recovery coach or treatment provider before you deliver, to make sure you have the support you need to feel listened to and included in your baby's care. - If it is possible for you to be present throughout your baby's stay in the hospital, you need to be there.
+You are the best treatment for your baby: you are the medicine. - Your doctors, nurses, and treatment providers can help you work things out, like childcare for older children, transportation, and more, so that you can spend as much time as possible with your new baby.
+If you feel like you can't stay with your baby, for whatever reason, tell someone before you go. - If your baby stays in the hospital longer than you do, find out if you can room-in, or sleep in the hospital, while your baby is there.